Can Registered Sex Offenders Be Barred From Using Social Media?

 The U.S. Supreme Court struck down a law preventing registered sex offenders from using social media such as Facebook and Instagram.

-By , Attorney · Seattle University School of Law
+By , Attorney Seattle University School of Law

-Do registered sex offenders have a First Amendment right to access Facebook?
 Yes, according to the U.S. Supreme Court.
 In 2017, the Court struck down a North Carolina law that barred registered sex offenders from using social networking websites.
 The court ruled that the law unconstitutionally limited offenders' free speech rights.
 (Packingham v.
 North Carolina,137 S.Ct.
 1730 (2017).)

-Restrictions Still Valid
+Restrictions on Social Media Use Are Still Valid

 States have great latitude in the post-release restrictions and duties they can impose on convicted sex offenders.
 People convicted of certain sex offenses must register on public databases.
-And, in some circumstances, sex offenders may be involuntarily committed after their release from prison.
+And, in some circumstances, sex offenders may be involuntarily committed to institutions after their release from prison.
 But courts will closely examine restrictions on freedom of speech after the Packingham decision.

 The First Amendment and the Internet